-Visiting Colorado in the winter gives you access to diverse natural landscapes covered in snow, providing tons of winter activities.
-From iconic small ski towns that make enjoying snow sports accessible, to Denver, a large city with delicious food, cultural events, and historic sites, Colorado has something for everyone.
-Here are the top winter activities to enjoy during your trip to Colorado.
+Winter in Colorado gives you access to diverse natural snow-covered landscapes, providing tons of winter activities.
+From iconic small ski towns that make enjoying snow sports accessible to Denver, a large city with delicious food, cultural events, and historic sites, Colorado has something for everyone.
+Here are the top winter activities in Colorado to enjoy during your trip.

 1. Go Skiing or Snowboarding